 Introduction

 The advent of web-based technologies has revolutionized the art of storytelling, giving rise to innovative narrative forms and transforming the way stories are created, consumed, and interacted with.
 The evolving landscape of digital storytelling traces its development from traditional linear narratives to immersive, interactive, and transmedia experiences.
-According to Rule (2003), Digital stories derive their power by weaving images, music, narrative, and voice together, thereby giving deep dimension and vivid colour to characters, situations, experiences, and insights.
-Tell your story now digitally." (www.en.wikibooks.org) The impact of digital platforms on narrative structure, audience engagement, and the role of
+According to Rule (2003), “Digital stories derive their power by weaving images, music, narrative, and voice together, thereby giving deep dimension and vivid colour to characters, situations, experiences, and insights.
+Tell your story now digitally." (www.en.wikibooks.org).
+The impact of digital platforms on narrative structure, audience engagement, and the role of

-the storyteller emphasizes various digital storytelling formats, including Interactive documentaries and virtual reality (VR) experiences, Transmedia narratives and cross- platform storytelling, social media and online community-driven storytelling, Gamification and participatory storytelling.
+the storyteller emphasizes various digital storytelling formats, including interactive documentaries and virtual reality (VR) experiences, transmedia narratives and cross- platform storytelling, social media and online community-driven storytelling, gamification and participatory storytelling.

-As stated by Bowen We value storytelling much, but because we live in two different worlds these days, it has become extremely confusing for everyone.
+As stated by Bowen (year, page), “We value storytelling much, but because we live in two different worlds these days, it has become extremely confusing for everyone.”
 A growing number of people are losing our stories and our culture, and most of them are aware that they are traditional.
 One is our own customs and culture, and the other is the western way of life.
 We can no longer work in isolation currently; we need to stay up to date with the latest technological advancements and bring the two rings together where they intersect.
 This is the point at which we should focus on bridging the gap between traditional methods and current technologies while maintaining the narrative in the present day.
-The quick advancement of multimedia and
+The quick advancement of multimedia and ….?
+Some information is missing, please check

 Motif of Digital Storytelling